Deliciaes/the-perfect-excuse/README.md

 # The Perfect Excuse

-My first javascript project for shcool.
+My first javascript project for school (yrgo WU21).
 The theme: "The useless web".

 Have you ever been in the situation where you just don't want to do something but you don't have a good excuse not to?
 Well, fear no more!
 This Perfect Excuse generator will get you out of any obligations.